 Several chapters consider the stylistic developments undergone by the keyboard sonata in the middle and later eighteenth century.
 Leading to critical re-examination of traditional distinctions between 'Baroque' 'Galant' and 'Classical' keyboard idioms, and most importantly, reconsideration of the traditionally narrated evolution of 'sonata form' from the 'mid-century' sonata to the 'high Classical' of synthesis of Haydn, Mozart and Beethoven, that understates or otherwise distorts the significance of earlier Italian models.

 One of the book's overriding aims is to support and build on recent attempts to counteract the traditional view of an eighteenth century subdivided between 'Baroque' and 'Classical' eras.

-There is a fairly illegible dedication to a former owner in the front, possibly from the editor.
+There is a gift inscription to a former owner on the front end paper, possibly from the editor.

 Complete with original dust jacket this is in a very good clean condition throughout.
 Some light creasing to the edges of the dust jacket.